Beauty Breakdown: Our Full Guide To Scalp Care, Expert Tips + Products Included

 If you're spending a long day in the sun, you should be protecting your scalp.
 You can certainly choose to wear a hat and provide a physical barrier, or you can opt for SPF on the scalp.
 This will help prevent sunburn, of course, but also keep your scalp microbiome happy, and as you now know, that's the key to a healthy scalp.

-There are tons of products on the market for this exact purpose—here's a list of our top 8 scalp sunscreens for your browsing pleasure.
+There are tons of products on the market for this exact purpose—here's a list of our favorite scalp sunscreens for your browsing pleasure.

 Know when to see a professional.